 Oklahoma City Thunder broadcaster under fire over 'cotton-picking' comment

-An Oklahoma City Thunder broadcaster came under fire Wednesday night for using an old southern phrase – with possible racial connotations – when talking about Russell Westbrook’s play.
+An Oklahoma City Thunder broadcaster came under fire Wednesday night for using an old Southern phrase – with possible racial connotations – when talking about Russell Westbrook’s play.

 Westbrook, who became the only NBA player ever to finish two seasons averaging a triple-double in points, was on fire in the second quarter, prompting play-by-play guy Brian Davis to say the superstar point guard was “out of his cotton-picking mind.”